Hyper-Dragon/DgtAngel/source/README.md

 ### Current Release

-The current release is available from the releases page [TODO].
+The current release is available from the [releases page](https://github.com/Hyper-Dragon/DgtAngel/releases).

 ## Github Build Config